Categories

 A category on their own for this is where innovation really shines.

-Superkop is a brand new design and fully non-electrified so it will work when the power is out, disaster strikes and zombies invade our homes!
-It only needs hot water.
+Superkop is a brand new, solid, durable design and fully non-electrified.
+It will work when the power is out, on the road or camping, when disaster strikes and zombies invade our homes!
+It only needs hot water and ground coffee.
+It will last a lifetime with only a few replaceable moving parts.

-The lever-operated La Pavoni is a classic, gorgeous design that does require some practice and getting used to, but once you do, it is the holy grail of many baristas.
-Beautiful to look at and all the room to add you own special twists when making coffee.
+The lever-operated La Pavoni is a classic machine!
+A gorgeous design that does require some practice and getting used to.
+Once you do, it is the holy grail of many baristas.
+Beautiful to look at and room for creativity to add you own special twists when making an espresso.

 The Flair revolutionized the world of home baristas when it appeared on Kickstarter.
 It’s cheap, easy to make, easy to use and a great way to get into making better coffee at home.
 Quality has improved a lot since and you can’t go wrong with it!